 One such major category of evidence was the alleged "victim cars".
 As the weeks passed after Sept.
 16, damaged cars began arriving and each was duly purchased by the FBI.
 The cars were never covered, secured or preserved for evidential purposes.
 (See more on this topic, below.)

 Shortly after the incident, Iraqi TV carried a commercial sponsored by the Iraqi Police.
 The trial testimony, below, is from a man who claimed his 9-year old son was killed during the incident.
 This witness, who now lives in the United States, initially claimed that "soldiers" in "uniform" had killed his son, and said as much in the boy's obituary.
 But when Blackwater was identified as being involved in the incident, this witness became something of a "poster boy" (sadly, because of the death of his son under some tragic condition).
 This part of the story is extremely odd, because Iraqis knew the difference between soldiers and contractors, and they also knew that claims were to be made through the US Embassy.
 One must ask, why would this man wait until he saw a television commercial before making a claim?

-Not only did the above-mentioned witness give insight into Col. Faris' improper influence and provide evidence of witness tampering, other Iraqi witnesses easily testified that they responded to numerous requests from Col. Faris to gather in groups at various offices, lunches, etc., where the witnesses easily commingled and freely discussed where each had been and what had happened to them.
+Not only did the above-mentioned witness give insight into Col. Karim's improper influence and provide evidence of witness tampering, other Iraqi witnesses easily testified that they responded to numerous requests from Col. Karim to gather in groups at various offices, lunches, etc., where the witnesses easily commingled and freely discussed where each had been and what had happened to them.